Pinnacle-Networks/Pinnacle/docs/content/use_cases/text_vector_search.md

     </TabItem>
 </Tabs>
 <!-- TABS -->
-## Connect to pinnacle
+## Connect to Pinnacle

 :::note
-Note that this is only relevant if you are running pinnacle in development mode.
+Note that this is only relevant if you are running Pinnacle in development mode.
 Otherwise refer to "Configuring your production system".
 :::